Welcome to Driving with Dementia

 If your doctor recommends that you stop driving, they may have to notify the responsible government authority.
 This authority may then suspend your driver’s license.
 If your doctor does not make such a report, they can be held legally responsible if you get in a car crash.

 For help deciding when is the right time to give up driving, click on on the titles below.
-After you review each worksheet, when you close the worksheet's web page, it will automatically take you back to here.
+After you review each worksheet, when you close the worksheet's web page, it will automatically bring you back here.

 • Dementia and Driving Decision Aid produced and adapted for Canada by the University of Wollongong, Australia.
 Please note, it may take about a minute to download.